eigan/mediasort/README.md

 ### About
 #### Speed
 For a structure with 5929 files (38.7GB), it took 0.46s.

+#### Date and time from files
+Date is retrieved from files in the following order:
+- exif meta information
+- Date in path matching pattern:
+  - YYYYMMDD_HHMMSS
+- Use file modification date
+  - The date might not always be correct!

 #### File name collision
 When a file is identical, it gets ignored, otherwise we append an index to the filename.